New and seasoned trail maintainers head to the summit to build their skill sets at the 2017 Tahoe Trail Skills College. Photo by Cindy Leggett.

 Are meals and lodging provided?

-Camping will be provided on Friday and Saturday nights, on-site at Hobart Work Center.
-The campground will have water, bathrooms, and parking.
+Camping was provided on Friday and Saturday nights, on-site at Hobart Work Center.

 Can I just attend for one day?